FAIMS/FAIMS2-Documentation/docs/Technical+Overview.md

 FAIMS is used by Archaeologists, Humanists, and Scientists to collect Survey and GIS data in the field.

- Problem Statement {#TechnicalOverview-ProblemStatement}
+ Problem Statement
 =================

-The problem of {#TechnicalOverview-Theproblemof}
+The problem of
 --------------

 Archaeologists collecting field data on paper

-Affects {#TechnicalOverview-Affects}
+Affects
 -------

 Archaeology team members

-The impact of which is {#TechnicalOverview-Theimpactofwhichis}
+The impact of which is
 ----------------------